 - Additionally, pay attention to how you feel after sitting or standing for long periods.
-If you notice that your back and shoulders feel fatigued or sore, it could be due to poor posture.
+If your back and shoulders feel tired or sore, it could be due to poor posture.

 The good news is that a few simple exercises and techniques can help correct this problem.
 You can achieve better balance and alignment in your posture by strengthening the muscles that support the spine and stretching the muscles that pull the shoulders down.

 As a result, you'll be able to move more freely and with less pain.
 So if you're struggling with rib flaring, don't despair.
 There are things you can do to fix it.

 In the next section of this article, we'll discuss exercises and techniques that can help correct rib flaring and restore proper posture.